 SCHEDULE: Program begins on Thursday at 10:00 am.
 Check-in available starting at 9:00 am.
 Program ends at 1 pm on Sunday.
 For an extra fee ($30), you can arrive Wednesday evening to camp.
 Due to the erratic nature of the ferries to our island, please allow for extra travel time.
 We recommend that you do not make commitments on Sunday after the program.

-CURRENT COVID PROTOCOL: We ask that participants be fully vaccinated and boosted and be willing to follow the Federal, State, and County guidelines in place when the program takes place.
+CURRENT COVID PROTOCOL: We ask that participants be willing to follow the current guidelines when the program takes place.
 Our venue offers the possibility to hold all meetings outside.
 Participants will camp in their own tents.

 ––––––– • –––––––